 Court of appeal - a court whose jurisdiction is to review decisions of a lower court or agencies.

-Court of Competent Jurisdiction Court of competent jurisdiction - The Court which is designated by Kahnawà:ke law to adjudicate a particular matter (based on territory, person or subject matter) to the exclusion of any other Court.
+Court of competent jurisdiction - The Court which is designated by Kahnawà:ke law to adjudicate a particular matter (based on territory, person or subject matter) to the exclusion of any other Court.